edgelesssys/constellation/docs/docs/workflows/storage.md

 :::info

 The default storage class is set to `encrypted-rwo` for performance reasons.
-If you want integrity protected storage, set the `storageClassName` parameter of your persistent volume claim to `integrity-encrypted-rwo`
+If you want integrity-protected storage, set the `storageClassName` parameter of your persistent volume claim to `integrity-encrypted-rwo`
-Alternatively, you can created your own storage class with integrity protection enabled by adding `csi.storage.k8s.io/fstype: ext4-integrity` to the class `parameters`.
+Alternatively, you can create your own storage class with integrity protection enabled by adding `csi.storage.k8s.io/fstype: ext4-integrity` to the class `parameters`.
 Or use another filesystem by specifying another file system type with the suffix `-integrity`.
 Note that volume expansion isn't supported for integrity-protected disks.